bhadreshpsavani/Computer-Pointer-Controller/README.md

 intel: This folder contains models in IR format downloaded from Openvino Model Zoo

+src: This folder contains model files, pipeline file(main.py) and utilities
+* `model.py` is the model class file which has common property of all the other model files.
+It is inherited by all the other model files
-src: This folder has 4 model class files, This class files has methods to load model and perform inference.
+This folder has 4 model class files, This class files has methods to load model and perform inference.
 * `face_detection_model.py`
 * `gaze_estimation_model.py`
 * `landmark_detection_model.py`